zapier/visual-builder/docs/_drafts/basic.md

 The standard HTTP 401 `Unauthorized` error is commonly returned when:

 - User account credentials are incorrect, expired, or revoked
+- User account credentials are entered incorrectly when connecting an account

 Try authenticating your app user account with Zapier again.
 Click _Connect an Account_, add credentials for an active account on the app, then try the test again.